triton-inference-server/server/docs/model_configuration.md

 shown in the [Minimal Model Configuration](#minimal-model-configuration).
 By default, Triton will try to complete these sections.
-However, by starting Triton with `--disable-auto-complete-config` option, Triton can be configured to use the provided configuration as is.
+However, by starting Triton with `--disable-auto-complete-config` option, Triton can be configured to not auto-complete model configuration on the backend side.
+However, even with this option Triton will fill in missing instance_group(#instance-group) settings with default values.

 Triton can derive all the required settings automatically for most of the TensorRT, TensorFlow saved-model, and ONNX models.